 I still disagree with it strongly.

-Uh I'm not gonna go over all of the things that we explained in great detail yesterday.
+I'm not going to go over all of the things that we explained in great detail yesterday.

-One is the jurisdiction issue, an original jurisdiction.
+One is the jurisdiction issue and original jurisdiction.

-I think we had six more states now that are filing amicus briefs on behalf of the Texas A.G.
-And then we get into the issue of the first violation, that'd be the clause, Article II, Constitution, the elector's clause, and how each state shall appoint presidential election uh electors in the matter of the legislature, therefore may direct.
+That would be the clause, Article II, Constitution, the Electors Clause, and how each state shall appoint presidential electors in the matter the legislature therefore may direct.

 Well, then that goes to the heart of the Georgia case and the consent agreement with the Secretary of State after the lawsuit by the Democratic Party from earlier this year.

-Uh then it gets to the heart of the case and a lot of other states as well, or or the Pennsylvania Supreme Court extending by three days the deadline.
+Then it gets to the heart of the case and a lot of other states as well, or the Pennsylvania Supreme Court extending by three days the deadline.

-Um And then we have again straightforward language in the state of Wisconsin, where, for example, they don't allow early voting, but yet the ballots were handed out anyway.
+And then we have, again, straightforward language in the state of Wisconsin where, for example, they don't allow early voting, but yet the ballots were handed out anyway.

 That would have been a decision that would have had to have been made by the state legislature, which didn't happen.

-And that would be Fulton County, Georgia, Wayne County, Detroit, Michigan, Pennsylvania, the Philly area and and then other places like Milwaukee and Nevada.
+If you believe that he underperformed with minorities in pretty much every liberal city in the country except for the states we're talking about, and that would be Fulton County, Georgia, Wayne County, Detroit, Michigan, Pennsylvania, the Philly area, and then other places like Milwaukee and Nevada.

-Oh, well, that's a little bit that's that's that's a little bit too convenient for my analysis.
+Oh, well, that's a little bit, that's a little bit too convenient for my analysis.

-Expert analysis using commonly accepted statistical tests further raise other issues about it, meaning the prompt probability of the former vice president winning the popular vote in the four defendant states in the A.G. case of Texas, Georgia, Michigan, Pennsylvania, Wisconsin independently.
+Expert analysis using commonly accepted statistical tests further raise other issues about it, meaning the probability of the former vice president winning the popular vote in the four defendant states in the AG case of Texas, Georgia, Michigan, Pennsylvania, Wisconsin, independently.

-I mean, basically what they're saying then is 7 million, you know, votes cast, mail in ballots cast, mostly for Biden, mostly in the states that we're all talking about.
+I mean, basically what they're saying then is 7 million votes cast, mail-in ballots cast, mostly for Biden, mostly in the states that we're all talking about.

 Statistically, that then becomes very difficult to buy.

-At least I, from my perspective, it becomes difficult to buy.
+At least from my perspective, it becomes difficult to buy.

 Maybe some of you don't have a problem with it.

-Uh, the state Alabama Louisiana attorney generals backed the Supreme Court challenge by Texas.
+The state Alabama-Louisiana attorney generals backed the Supreme Court challenge by Texas.

 Missouri joined the fight along Texas to challenge the result.